The Approved Code Scheme is operated by the Chartered Trading Standards Institute

 Asset Locked Body

 The Asset Locked Body is responsible for distributing the assets of the company in accordance with the Community Interest Statement, in the event that the company is wound up.
-The Trustees of the College of Fellows, CTSI's charitable and benevolent society, act as the asset locked body for CCAB
+The Trustees of the College of Fellows, CTSI's charitable and benevolent society, act as the asset locked body for ACSB

 Who sits on the Board?